seqscope/NovaScope/docs/installation/requirement.md

 ## source ~/.bashrc

 ## create a new conda environment
+## this step ensures that this version of Python is installed within the environment if it isn't already available
+python_version=3.9		# replace 3.9 by your desired version
-conda create -n snakemake-env python=3.9
+conda create -n snakemake-env python=$python_version

 ## activate the new environment
 conda activate snakemake-env